Aligning LLM Agents by Learning Latent Preference from User Edits: Learning User Preference through Retrieval and Aggregation

 Given the user edits $y'_t$, if the user edits are minimal, i.e., $\cost(y_t, y'_t) \le \delta$ for a hyperparameter $\delta$, then we set the inferred preference for this round as $\tilde{f}_t = f_t$ as using $f_t$ for generating a response resulted in minimal edits.
 However, if $\cost(y_t, y'_t) > \delta$, then we query the LLM a third time to generate the inferred preference $\tilde{f}_t$ that explains why the user edited $y_t$ to $y'_t$.
 We call this the \emph{Latent Preference Induction} (LPI) step.
 In both cases, we append $(x_t, f_t)$ to the preference history.

 Note that we cannot query the LLM for the inferred preference in the first case where the user edit cost $c_t$ is small, i.e., $c_t \le \delta$.
-In this case, querying the LLM to infer the preference to explain the edits in $y'_t$ given $y_t$, will result in the LLM outputting that the agent has no preference.
-This is incorrect as it merely shows that the preference $f_t$ used to generate $y_t$ was sufficiently good to include most of the true user preference $f^\star_t$.
+In this case, querying the LLM to infer the preference to explain the edits in $y'_t$ given $y_t$, will result in the LLM outputting that the agent has no preference which is incorrect.

-\paragraph{Computational Cost of \algname.} In a given round, \algname~adds a maximum of 3 LLM calls on top of the cost of calling the underlying inference algorithm of the agent in~\pref{line:generate}. \algname~further reduces the memory storage by only storing the representation of contexts in the preference string instead of the input itself.
+\textbf{Computational Cost of \algname.} In a given round, \algname~adds a maximum of 3 LLM calls on top of the cost of calling the underlying inference algorithm of the agent in~\pref{line:generate}. \algname~further reduces the memory storage by only storing the representation of contexts in the preference string instead of the input itself.
 Finally, \algname~only adds a small prompt to the context $x_t$, before calling the agent's inference algorithm.
 This only slightly increases the length of the prompt, thereby, reducing the query cost associated with LLMs that scales with the number of input tokens.